chowderpally/odoo-building-a-module/README.md

 execute odoo-bin, to do so,<br />
 ```$ ./odoo-bin```

 access it from the web-browser by intially creating a specific db.
+Don't forget to update apps list.
+Once, updated install the app.

 Cheers!